 This is more complicated than you might think.
-You can test for IgA tissue transglutaminase (tTGA) and IgA endomysial antibodies (EMA) and, if positive, you may be referred to a gastrointestinal specialist for a biopsy to confirm CD.
+You can test for IgA tissue transglutaminase (tTGA) and IgA endomysial antibodies (EMA).
+If positive, you may be referred to a gastrointestinal specialist for a biopsy to confirm CD.

 One of the problems with the standard blood test for CD is that unless damage has been done to the gut lining, and you have villous atrophy, then the test may not show anything.
 In that case, you may well be told you are fine.
 But that may not be so.

 If the tTGA and IgA tests come back negative, you’ll be told you are fine.
 Even if one of the tests is positive and the other negative you may well be told you are fine.
-A point to be aware of is that IgA deficiency is also a possibility, which could be a reason for a false negative IgA endomysial antibodies test so IgA levels should be checked for deficiency.
-Think of your immune system as defence force consisting of the police, the army, the navy, the air-force and the SAS.
+A point to be aware of is that IgA deficiency is also a possibility.
+This could be a reason for a false negative IgA endomysial antibodies test so IgA levels should be checked for deficiency.
+Think of your immune system as a defence force consisting of the police, army, navy, air-force and the SAS.
 Which particular part of your defence force is being called out to deal with a specific allergen?
-We test for one or at best 2 areas on the NHS but we are not all consistent and we can be damned contrary and it’s not IgA that is being triggered but the other part of your immune system that isn’t being considered.
+The NHS tests for one or at best 2 areas of the immune system but we are not all consistent and we can be damned contrary.
+It may not be IgA that is being triggered but the other part of your immune system that isn’t being considered.

 How else can I establish if gluten is the problem?

 There are other ways of establishing if gluten is the issue.
-Cyrex Laboratories have the most thorough testing and they will look at something like 32 different markers of gluten reactivity in their Array 3 test.
+Cyrex Laboratories have the most thorough testing and they will test for 32 different markers of gluten reactivity in their Array 3 test.